Working with Virtual Structures

 - Business units in a Virtual Structure that are linked via unique codes to business units in the Actual Structure will automatically be updated with new or transferred employees;

-- Other types of Virtual Structures (e.g. Focus Groups) will be updated via advanced updating algorithms (e.g. neighbor analysis) and will provide you with the option to View, Accept or Reject any such changes.
+- Other types of Virtual Structures (e.g. Focus Groups) will be updated via advanced updating algorithms (e.g. cohort analysis) and will provide you with the option to View, Accept or Discard any such changes.